survivejs/site/pages/blog/180-benefit-interview.md

 ---
-title: 'Benefit - utility CSS library - Interview with Chad Donohue'
+title: "Benefit - utility CSS library - Interview with Chad Donohue"
 date: 2019-06-03
-headerImage: 'assets/img/road.jpg'
+headerImage: "assets/img/road.jpg"
-headerAuthor: 'Patrick Tomasso'
+headerAuthor: "Patrick Tomasso"
 headerSource: https://unsplash.com/photos/5hvn-2WW6rY
-keywords: ['interview', 'styling', 'reactjs']
+keywords: ["interview", "styling", "react"]
 ---

 One of the developments that has began to change the way we style our applications and sites is the introduction of utility classes.
 [Tailwind](https://tailwindcss.com) is an example of a popular framework that has adopted the approach.